 During their stay in South Africa, students will participate in astronomy themed afterschool programs and public observing sessions which are offered by SAAO.
 Students will be trained by, and assist SAAO staff in these activities.
 This experience will reinforce many of the basic astronomical concepts students have learned in class and expose students to a range of South African culture.

-The Astronomy FSP is offered every other year, and the next Astronomy FSP will be in the Winter 2021 term.
+The Astronomy FSP is offered every other year, and the next Astronomy FSP will be in the Winter 2023 term.
+A brief overview of the 2023 astronomy FSP is provided by faculty director Professor Brian Chaboyer in this video.
 To apply for the Astronomy FSP, visit the Guarini Institute for International Education web site.